-The biggest story of 2019 in Canadian employment law class actions is unquestionably the case of Heller v Uber Technologies, which deals with the enforceability of arbitration clauses in the employment law class action context.
+The biggest case of 2020 in Canadian employment law class actions is Heller v Uber Technologies, which deals with the enforceability of arbitration clauses in the employment law class action context.

-In his proposed class action against Uber group of companies, David Heller, an Ontario resident and Uber driver, sought \$400 million dollars on behalf of the proposed class, alleging that the proposed class members had been improperly classified as independent contractors instead of employees and that they were deprived of the statutory benefits provided by the Employment Standards Act.
+In his proposed class action against Uber group of companies, David Heller, an Uber driver, sought \$400 million dollars on behalf of the proposed class, alleging that the proposed class members had been improperly classified as independent contractors instead of employees and that they were deprived of the statutory benefits provided by the Employment Standards Act.
 In order to become an Uber driver, Mr. Heller had entered into two contracts with two different Uber companies, each of which contained a clause requiring that disputes be submitted to arbitration.

 Uber brought a motion to stay the proceedings on the basis that Mr. Heller's agreements required him to submit any disputes arising under his agreements to arbitration in the Netherlands.
 The Superior Court of Justice accepted Uber's position and stayed the proceeding.
+The Ontario Court of Appeal reversed this decision and gave the green light for the case against Uber to proceed in Ontario.